Tom94/practical-path-guiding/README.md

 This repository contains the authors' implementation of the guided unidirectional path tracer of the research paper ["Practical Path Guiding for Efficient Light-Transport Simulation" [Müller et al. 2017]](https://tom94.net).
 It also includes a visualization tool for the SD-Trees learned by the guided path tracer.
 The guided path tracer has been implemented in the [Mitsuba Physically Based Renderer](http://mitsuba-renderer.org) and the visualization tool with the [nanogui](https://github.com/wjakob/nanogui) library.

+### No Support for Participating Media

+The guided path tracer in this repository was not designed to handle participating media, although it could potentially be extended with little effort.
+In its current state, scenes containing participating media might converge slowly or not to the correct result at all.

 ## Improvements over the Paper

 This repository contains improvements over what was presented in the paper of Müller et al. [2017].